eknox22/Time-zone-dropdown/README.md

 ## Usage

-1. Clone or download this repository to your local machine.
-2. Open the `index.html` file in a web browser.
+1. Open the `index.html` file in a web browser.

 ## Selectable Cities